Imoustak/Dockerventure/Docker_Ninja_tricks-Dockerventure_Part_3/README.md

 ### docker stats

 Get a live stream of resource usage of your running containers.
-Quite useful for debugging purposes shows CPU, Mem, Net I/o, Block I/o , Pids
+Quite useful for debugging purposes as it shows info about CPU, Mem, Net I/o, Block I/o , Pids

 ### docker network

-Manage network by combining with the subcommands `create` , `connect`, `disconnect`, `inspect`, `ls`, `prune`, `rm`
+Manage docker networking by combining with the subcommands `create` , `connect`, `disconnect`, `inspect`, `ls`, `prune`, `rm`